edan-ais/VibeGames-Info/README.md

 For the best experience with graphically intensive games, VibeGames requires a modern browser (Chrome 76+, Firefox 69+, Safari 14+), JavaScript enabled with localStorage access, and at least 5MB of available browser storage.

 ## Legal Information
 For detailed legal information, please refer to our License, Terms of Use, and Privacy Policy documents.
-For licensing inquiries regarding the DataSpace technology or the VibeGames platform, please contact edan@analyticintelligencesolutions.com.